in-fun/KubeScript/readme.md

    Deno is more developer friendly than node.js.
 For example, deno resolves dependencies on the fly, so no `npm install` any more.

-1. How does KubeScript comopare to other solutions?
+1. How does KubeScript compare to other solutions?

    We have summarized that in [this doc](doc/comparison.md).